History of African Americans in Houston: Martin Luther King Day

 There are two rival Martin Luther King Day parades held every year.
 The MLK Grande Parade is held by the MLK Parade Foundation, and the other, the Original MLK Birthday Parade, is held by the Black Heritage Society.
 As of 2007 Ovide Duncantell was the executive director of the Black Heritage Society and Charles Stamps is the CEO of the MLK Parade Foundation.

 Previously there was one MLK day parade held annually, and Stamps was a part of Duncantell's organization.
 In 1995, Stamps left and formed a separate parade.
 The two parades began competing for the favored times and days to hold their events.
 By 2007 the City of Houston had regulations stating that one parade can be held in Downtown Houston on a particular day.
 The Black Heritage Society and Duncantell sued the city in 2007 after Duncantell did not get the permit, arguing that several provisions of the ordinance enforcing the one parade per day in Downtown rule were unconstitutional.
 In 2007 Lee Rosenthal, a U.S. district judge, on January 10, 2007, ordered the city government to allow both parades to hold their events in Downtown Houston.
 By 2008 the one parade per day rule, with the prized parade day decided by a coin toss, was again in place.

 The Houston Press ranked the 2006 MLK day parade, when the two rival parades joined, as the "Best Parade Houston 2006".

 Service projects and voter registration drives also occur on MLK Day in Houston.

 Black Heritage Day at Houston Rodeo

 Every spring, the Houston Livestock Show and Rodeo dedicates a day of the festival to acknowledge and celebrate black culture.
 A different popular black music artist headlines and performs at the event each year.

 Houston hip hop

-The Houston hip hop scene is very influential and has a unique sound that is recognized and celebrated worldwide.